-Firm capacities (pursuant to §2 par.
-17, General Terms and Conditions for the Entry and Exit Contract (Entry-Exit System) of Fluxys TENP ("Ts&Cs EEC") are a form of capacity that cannot be interrupted and that can be transported by the network under all physical conditions.
+Firm capacities are a form of capacity that cannot be interrupted and that can be transported by the network under all physical conditions.

 e.
 Interruptible capacities:

 Interruptible capacities are a form of capacity for which transport is fulfilled on an 'as available' basis.
 Transport based on this form of capacity can be interrupted if necessary for network integrity reasons.
 In practice, interruptions only occur if transport is physically impossible.
 Accordingly, interruptible capacity is not taken into consideration in the determination of firm capacities.